Document Information

 Repairing a Defective Sector

-If a disk on your system has a defective sector, you can repair the disk by following procedures in this section.
-You might become aware of defective sectors when you do the following:
+repair the disk by following procedures in this section.
+You might become aware

+Run surface analysis on a disk For more information on the analysis feature of the format utility, see analyze Menu.
 The defective area reported while your system is running might not be accurate.
 Because the system does disk operations many sectors at a time, it is often hard to pinpoint exactly which sector caused a given error.
 To find the exact sector or sectors, use How to Identify a Defective Sector by Using Surface Analysis.

-• Get multiple error messages from the disk driver concerning a particular portion of the disk while your system is running.
+Get multiple error messages from the disk driver concerning a particular portion of the disk while your system is running.
+Console messages that are related to disk errors appear similar to the following: WARNING: /io-unit@f,e0200000/sbi@0,0/QLGC,isp@1,10000/sd@3,0 (sd33):

 Error for command 'read' Error Level: Retryable